Azure/azure-quickstart-templates/ansible-tower-rhel/README.md

 ##Prerequisites

-- Azure Subscription with specified payment method (RHEL 7.2 is a market place product and requires payment method to be specified in Azure Subscription
+- Azure Subscription with specified payment method (RHEL 7.2 is a marketplace product and requires payment method to be specified in Azure Subscription)
-- User account with admin or contributor access to the given azure subscription
 - Ansible Tower License( You can get a free trial license from [here](https://www.ansible.com/license) )

 ##Deployment Steps

 Build your Ansible Tower environment on Azure in a few simple steps:

-- Launch the Template by clicking on Deploy to Azure.
+- Launch the Template by clicking on Deploy to Azure button.
 - Fill in all the required parameter values.
-Accept the terms and condition on click Purchase.
+Accept the terms and condition and click Purchase.
 The deployment takes about 20 minutes.
 - Access the deployment job once it is successful.
 In deployment job output you will find the Public IP Address of client and tower VMs so you can easily connect to the VMs.
-Make a note of the public of Tower VM.
+Make a note of the public of Tower VM.Alternatively you can get public ip address of VM from Overview Blade in VM settings.
-- Access Ansible GUI with the public ip of tower vm noted in above step by accessing http://publicip
+- Access Ansible GUI with the public ip of tower vm noted in above step by opening http://publicip
 - Login with username as ‘admin’ and password specified in parameters during deployment.
 - Request a trial Ansible license or provide your existing Ansible license file.
 You should get license file within 3-5 minutes on email after requesting a trial.
 - You will now have access to working Ansible Tower Server.